Skip to main content

 3. Community Involvement: Engaging local communities is crucial for overcoming cultural barriers and promoting education.
 Empowering communities to value and actively participate in educational initiatives can foster a more inclusive and sustainable approach.

-Pakistan can achieve better results including improving literacy ratio and dropping down out of schools children ratio by involving all the local stakeholders.
-In this regard, education ministry need to involve and engage local communities in decision making process.
+Pakistan can achieve better results, including improving the literacy ratio and the ratio of children dropping out of school, by involving all the local stakeholders.
+In this regard, the education ministry needs to involve and engage local communities in the decision-making process.

-4. International Collaboration: Collaboration with international organizations and sharing best practices can offer valuable insights and resources to strengthen education systems in Pakistan.
+4. International Collaboration: Collaboration with international organisations and sharing best practices can offer valuable insights and resources to strengthen education systems in Pakistan.

-Pakistan need to pay heed to local level research including realising the 21st century trends in education.
-There are ample opportunities for Pakistan to bring positive reforms in educational sector by collaborating with international organisations who are already working in different parts of the country.
+Pakistan need to pay heed to local level research, including realising the 21st century trends in education.
+There are ample opportunities for Pakistan to bring positive reforms in the educational sector by collaborating with international organisations that are already working in different parts of the country.

-The only thing that Pakistan requires in this regard is to focus the rural areas where illiteracy and out of schools children ratio is very high.
+The only thing that Pakistan requires in this regard is to focus on the rural areas where illiteracy and the out-of-school children ratio are very high.

 Conclusion: